-Have a look at the features offered by Kurento, and follow any of the multiple tutorials that explain how to build basic applications.
+Have a look at any of the multiple tutorials that explain how to build basic applications.

 5. Ask for help

 If you face any issue with Kurento itself or have difficulties configuring the plethora of mechanisms that form part of WebRTC, don't hesitate to ask for help to our community of users.